-After the 2008 recession, the Canada Mortgage and Housing Corporation (CMHC) progressively lowered the maximum amortization on default-insured mortgages.
+After the 2008 recession, the Canada Mortgage and Housing Corporation (CMHC) progressively lowered the maximum amortization on insured mortgages.
 Formerly, homebuyers could amortize their mortgage over 40 years.
-Now, homebuyers who don’t have at least 20% equity are limited to a maximum amortization of 25 years, while those with uninsured mortgages can have a 35-year amortization.
+Today, homebuyers who don’t put at least 20% down on their home are limited to a maximum amortization of 25 years, while those with uninsured mortgages can have a 35-year amortization.

-If you are stretching your budget to cover the higher monthly mortgage payments of a short amortization, you may be in over your head.
+If you’re stretching your budget to cover the higher monthly mortgage payments of a short amortization, you may be in over your head.
 If you unexpectedly lose your job or get sick, you could find it difficult to make those payments.

 A longer amortization can be seen as a form of risk management.
-Your monthly payments wouldn’t be as high with a 30-year amortization, making unexpected financial woes more manageable.
+Your monthly payments won’t be as high with a 30-year amortization, making unexpected financial woes more manageable.
 However, you will pay more in interest over time.

 Amortizing over 30 years lowers your payment to something more manageable.
 Then you can pay the principal faster (within the limits of your mortgage contract) when you know you have the extra funds.
 You can always stop the prepayments in the event of a financial emergency.

-Even if you’re not able to accelerate your mortgage payments, you can still benefit from a long amortization.
-The lower monthly payments may give you the wiggle room to focus on other debts.
+A longer amortization with lower monthly payments may also give you wiggle room to focus on other debts.
 Since your mortgage is one of the cheaper forms of debt, it makes sense to focus on paying off your high-interest debt, like credit cards, first.

 On the other hand, if you consistently use the spare money to contribute to your RRSP and investments, you may be able to take advantage of the interest rate differential between those savings vehicles and your mortgage.

-Mortgage rates are currently at an all-time low, but we know all good things come to an end, eventually.
-If you lock-in with a low five-year fixed-rate mortgage now, you may find yourself renewing at a higher rate, resulting in higher mortgage payments.
-A shorter amortization would allow you to pay down more of your mortgage sooner and pay less interest.
-Plus, you can always extend your amortization later if need be to help lessen the impact of higher rates.
+A shorter amortization allows you to pay down more of your mortgage principal sooner and pay less interest overall.
+Plus, you can always extend your amortization later, if need be, to help lessen the impact of higher rates.

 Choosing the right path for you

-Tools like the RATESDOTCA Mortgage Affordability Calculator can help you find a starting budget by factoring in your gross household income and expenses.
+Tools like the RATESDOTCA mortgage payment calculator can help you find a starting budget by factoring in your gross household income and expenses.
 From here, consider your financial habits, level of discipline and priorities.